Guido Zingerle: Murders

 Zingerle's first confirmed victim was the young teacher Gertrud Kutin (sister of Helmut Kutin, Honorary Director of the SOS Children's Villages) from Bolzano, whom he kidnapped in Glaning in May 1946.
 He raped and then buried her under heavy stones until she died several days later.
-Shortly after that, he raped a 15-year-old girl from Karneid, whom he also buried with rocks, but she managed to free herself.
-In 1947, two women escaped as well, after being trapped and raped for several days; Zingerle was imprisoned for a year for these crimes.
-Three years later, he raped and murdered an English tourist in Iss, on the eastern slope of the Patscherkofel in Austria.
+The body was not found until April 1947.

+In July 1946, he raped a 15-year-old girl near Karneid and walled her up in a rock niche.
+However, the girl managed to free herself.

+In June 1947, two women reported him for having held them captive and raped them for several days in a cave in the Zillertal; he was sentenced to one year’s imprisonment.

+In July 1950, Zingerle raped and murdered 42-year-old English tourist Helen Anne Munro, daughter of British university rector John Arthur Ruskin Munro, in the Iss valley on the eastern slope of the Patscherkofel.

 Arrest and detention

-In August 1950, after five weeks of prosecution by the police from both North and South Tyrol, Zingerle was placed in an alpine hut near Vals.
+In August 1950, after five weeks of prosecution by the police from both North and South Tyrol, Zingerle was apprehended in an alpine hut near Vals in Mühlbach.
+He confessed in his first interrogation.
 After trials in Bolzano and Innsbruck, he was sentenced to multiple counts of life imprisonment.
+In a psychiatric report, he was described, among other things, as a “socially destructive, instinct-driven individual” („gesellschaftsfeindlicher Triebmensch“ in German).

 On 9 August 1962 Zingerle died from liver cancer in the Turi prison.

 Aftermath

 Guido Zingerle was known as the epitome of evil in the region for decades, with parents often using the educational formula "If you are not good, then Zingerle will get you." against rebellious children.

+On the Patscherkofel, a memorial cross marks the spot where Helen Munro was murdered by Zingerle.
+Her grave at the Westfriedhof cemetery in Innsbruck is tended by volunteers.

 In 2010, the play "Gemma Zingerle schaugn" was premiered in Absam, by author Gertraud Lener.
 It's about the last minutes of the murderer in his cell, in which he meets death and is confronted by his deeds.
 In 2015, the play "Fliegende Hitzen", written by Lorenz Gutmann and Veronika Eberl, was premiered at the Tyrolean folk plays in Telfs.
 With dark humour included, Zingerle's life story is retold.

 In the 40-minute feature film Zingerle, directed by Eric Marcus Weglehner, Roland Silbernagl plays the role.